kimyouyoung/Restore_OldPhoto/README.md

 <img src='imgs/0001.jpg'/>

-## New
+## Use Google Colab
-You can now play with our [Colab](https://colab.research.google.com/drive/1tKLvwZaW7UAprlJHv2dxLj446VZr3NGo?usp=sharing) and try it on your photos.
+You can play with our [Colab](https://colab.research.google.com/drive/1tKLvwZaW7UAprlJHv2dxLj446VZr3NGo?usp=sharing) and try it on your photos.

 ## Requirement
 The code is tested on Ubuntu with Nvidia GPUs and CUDA installed.
 Python>=3.6 is required to run the code.